 - be an Australian citizen

-- be a full-time tertiary student
+- be a full-time or part-time tertiary student

 - have completed or will complete a minimum of 2 years full-time equivalent tertiary study before commencing the program